corelight/raspi-corelight/README.md

      raspi-corelight

-The script will begin the upgrade to the Raspian 64-bit kernel if necessary (most Raspian installs are 32-bit).
-Follow the prompts, noting that the default response to the queries may be ‘No’, and you must actively answer ‘Y’ or the upgrade will halt.
-Your Pi will reboot to finish the upgrade.

-Log back in and run raspi-corelight again from the terminal.
-If the upgrade above completed and Raspian is running the 64-bit kernel, the script will now prompt you to configure credentials for the authenticated installation repository for the Software Sensor, using your iDaptive user ID and password you set up during registration.
+The script will now prompt you to configure credentials for the authenticated installation repository for the Software Sensor, using your iDaptive user ID and password you set up during registration.

 The script will then download the Software Sensor package from the repository and install.